 Tony Marini, Addiction Therapist:

 So, if we’re betting on the stock market, we’re betting on stocks going up or down, and so the bitcoin is very similar.
 If you become compulsive about it, then you’re going to be wondering, right, what is the price now?
 What is the price now?
-Am I going to put more money onto it?
+Am I going to put more money into it?
 Or am I gonna sell?
 So they’re constantly looking at the price.
 Are they going to bet money or take their money out?

 It’s very similar to day trading.
 Is it going up, is it going down, should I put money on this side or on this one?
 I mean, all of the stock market, for me, is gambling.
 Some people will do it as a business and they can do it as a business.
 Some people will get compulsive about it and lose everything they have.
-There’s so many suicides through the stock market.
+There are so many suicides through the stock market.
 Same as gambling.

 There are three times as many people that commit suicide through gambling as any other addiction.

-Jose Pereira, Head Therapist:
+Jose Pereira, former Head Therapist:

 It takes your life away from you.
 You become really obsessed all the time.
 You start neglecting yourself, neglecting your family, your friends, your other activities.
 Neglecting the joy of life because you are just focused, obsessed.
 And the compulsion to look and to find out every five minutes, ten minutes, half an hour, becomes a completely new addiction.